For upcoming appearances, see the tab above.

 The Grimke Project:

-Radio Interview about the Grimkes for South Carolina Educational Radio
+Radio Interviews about the Grimkes

 On November 4th, 2013 this 15-minute interview with me aired in South Carolina statewide on the "Your Day Radio Program," of South Carolina Educational Radio, with Roy Scott.
 This is a good overview about who the sisters are and why their story needs to be told.